 - Buybacks are top-heavy in the S&P 500.
 Per S&P, the top 20 stock repurchasers account for 53.3% of all buybacks.
 Twelve of those names are currently held in QSY and they were 10% of the Fund’s weight as of the end of the first quarter.

 QSY — A Leading Value Fund

-QSY’s 1-YR performance ranks in the top decile of funds within Morningstar’s Large Value category – it ranks 10th of the 107 ETFs included in the category (as of 6/30/2021)1.
+QSY’s 1-YR performance ranks in the top decile of funds within Morningstar’s Large Value category – it ranks in the 10th percentile of the 1214 funds included in the category, based on total returns.1

 Over the trailing one-year period, QSY has returned 48.9%, outperforming the S&P 500 (35.9%) and Russell 1000 Value (37.3%) Indices by at least 1,150 basis points (bps).
 Year-to-date, QSY has returned 22%, outperforming the S&P 500 and the Russell 1000 Value Index, which have both returned 17%, by 500bps2.